Antonio Laverghetta Jr.

 I am an Assistant Professor of the Practice in Quantitative Analysis at Wesleyan University.
 I have a PhD in Computer Science and Engineering from the University of South Florida, and completed my postdoctoral training in the Cognitive Neuroscience of Creativity Lab at the Pennsylvania State University.
 Previously, I was a research scientist intern at Amazon Alexa, Meta, and Interdigital.

+At Wesleyan, I am the director of the Machine Psychometrics and Computational Creativity Lab.
 My work spans artificial intelligence, machine learning, psychometrics, and creativity.
 I'm interested in how to build better tests of human cognition using AI, and how measure and improve equivalent constructs in AI systems.
 I'm especially interested quantitative analysis as it pertains to the measurement of creativity and STEM learning; my vision for my work is that the clever (and careful) use of AI can improve the quality of modern education.

 My dissertation used psychometrics to analyze the validity and reliability natural language inference, a popular assessment of inferential reasoning in natural language processing.
 As a postdoc, my research focused on the application of large language models to the development of educational and psychological assessments, especially creativity tests.
 My work has been published in high-impact journal and conferences across disciplines, including ACL, EMNLP, CogSci, PACA, and IMPS.